Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

-Thus \(\delta_\omega(\gamma_1,\gamma_2)\) measures the mismatch between two state-space integrals connecting the same endpoints.
-It vanishes up to numerical tolerance if \(\omega\) is exact and is used primarily in Benchmark~A, where the comparison paths can be prescribed directly.
+Thus \(\delta_C(\gamma_1,\gamma_2)\) measures the mismatch between two state-domain integrals connecting the same endpoints.
+It vanishes up to numerical tolerance if \(\mathbf C\) is conservative and is used primarily in Benchmark~A, where the comparison paths can be prescribed directly.

-\paragraph*{(iii) Slice-wise projection and mixed summaries.} In Benchmark~A we also monitor the slice-wise projection diagnostic \eqref{eq:Dproj}, denoted \(\mathfrak D(T)\), together with a discrete RMS-type slice-wise summary of the local mixed defect \(\mathcal D_{sT}\).
+\paragraph*{(iii) Slice-wise projection and mixed summaries.} In Benchmark~A we also monitor the slice-wise projection diagnostic, together with a discrete RMS-type slice-wise summary of the local mixed defect \(\mathcal D_{sT}\).
 These separate saturation-sector nonintegrability from genuinely nonisothermal loss of exactness.

 \paragraph*{(iv) Thermal, saturation, and aperture histories.} In Benchmarks~B and C, mean temperatures, final temperature profiles, selected saturation profiles, and, in Benchmark~C, aperture, transmissivity, and fracture-velocity histories are reported to make the evolving state trajectory visible and to connect it to the defect histories.